-- The Dead Marshes in Lord of the Rings, a foul bog stretching miles across Middle Earth filled with corpses from the first war with Sauron.
+- The Dead Marshes in The Lord of the Rings, a foul bog stretching miles across Middle Earth filled with corpses from the first war with Sauron.
 Spirits of the men, elves, and orcs that were buried there try to lure travelers into the marshes to add to the body count.
-Tolkien scholars speculate that the terrain was inspired by the author's experiences in the waterlogged trenches of World War One.
+Tolkien scholars speculate that the terrain was inspired by the author's experiences in the waterlogged trenches of World War I.

 - The Belgariad includes the horrible realization by Garion that the strangely shaped mounds of moss in the Arendish forest are corpses from their centuries-long blood feuds.

-- A lot of Civil War battlefields along the Mason-Dixon line in Deadlands are like this, especially Gettysburg.
+- Deadlands: A lot of Civil War battlefields along the Mason-Dixon line are like this, especially Gettysburg.
 What makes them even worse is that the piles of heaped bodies can experience Demonic Possession and become unique Undead called "Gloms" — which are, as you might expect, heaps of animated corpses fused together by a single animating Manitou, which keep growing bigger and bigger as they absorb more corpses into their mass.

 - The Underworld itself is a Corpse Land in a very literal sense, as it's the perpetually decaying bodies of the creators of the world.